storesafe/cordova-sqlite-storage/README.md

 1. Stability is first: immediate resolution or workaround for stability issues (crashing) is the goal.
 2. Correctness: any issue with correctness should result in a new testcase together with the bug fix.

-**Low priority:** issues with the API or application integration will be given lower priority until the Cordova 3.0 integration is finished for Windows Phone 8.
+**Low priority:** issues with the API or application integration will be given lower priority until the Cordova CLI integration is finished for Windows (8+).
 Pull requests are very welcome for these kinds of issues.

 # Unit tests